knight9999/finhand/README.md

 func AddHandlerWithNameAndPriority(name string, priority int, f func()) {
 ```

+Register the new handler `f`.
-This can specify the name of handler and priority.
+This can specify the name of the handler and priority.
 There is no return value.
 This overrides the handler with the same name if it exists.